 Motorcycle Safety Awareness Month

 Nationally, motorcyclists are overrepresented in crashes and fatalities.
-In 2020, 82 motorcyclists lost their lives and were involved in 1,543 crashes on Louisiana's roads.
+In 2021, 86 motorcyclists lost their lives, and motorcyclists were involved in 1,537 crashes on Louisiana's roads.
 As vulnerable road users, motorcyclists should practice safe and responsible operator behavior such as obeying speed limits, wearing a helmet, and not operating their motorcycle under any form of impairment.
 Additionally, motorists should always be aware of and share the road with motorcycles.